wisonye/c-utils/README.md

     inference), that's why you have to provide the `sizeof(ELEMENT_TYPE)` when pushing an element into it or getting back by index.

+    When pushing an element, `Vector` executes a shallow copy which means doesn't copy the internal heap-allocated content!!!

     </br>